01 Who we are

 06 Tracking & advertising

-Advertising in Symptoms is opt-in.
-Two separate consent steps apply to free-tier users.
-Paid-tier users (£0.49/month ad-free, £4.99/year ad-free, or any Symptoms+ subscription) see no advertising and skip both steps; no advertising SDK is loaded on their device at all.
+Advertising in Symptoms reaches the free tier only.
+Paid-tier users (Ad-free or Symptoms+, monthly or annual) see no advertising and pass through none of the steps below; no advertising SDK is loaded on their device at all.

-Step 1 — Our own consent screen (UK GDPR / EU GDPR / PECR)
+Step 1: our own screen (UK GDPR / EU GDPR / PECR)

-Before the AdMob advertising SDK is loaded on your device, we show you a consent screen of our own design with Accept and Reject buttons of equal visual prominence.
-This screen exists because UK and EU law (UK GDPR Articles 4(11), 6(1)(a), and 7; the Privacy and Electronic Communications (EC Directive) Regulations 2003 regulation 6; and the Court of Justice's judgment in Planet49 GmbH Case C-673/17) require us to obtain your freely-given, informed, specific, and unambiguous consent before any third-party SDK accesses your device or sets identifiers — whether or not those identifiers are personally identifying.
-If you reject, we do not load AdMob at all and you will not see any advertising for that session; the App remains fully functional.
-We record your choice with a timestamp and the version of the consent prompt.
+Before any advertising SDK is loaded on your device, we show you a screen of our own design.
+It asks you to choose between using Symptoms free of charge with advertising, or taking a paid subscription and seeing no advertising.
+This screen exists because UK and EU law (UK GDPR Articles 4(11), 6(1)(a), and 7; the Privacy and Electronic Communications (EC Directive) Regulations 2003 regulation 6; and the Court of Justice's judgment in Planet49 GmbH Case C-673/17) require us to obtain your freely-given, informed, specific, and unambiguous consent before any third-party SDK accesses your device or sets identifiers, whether or not those identifiers are personally identifying.

 - If you allow tracking at the ATT prompt, your IDFA is shared with Google AdMob to deliver personalised ads.